 The turning point would compel them to change direction.
 They would literally need to turn onto a new path.

 Once I understood that, my own ability to bring my characters to life within the plot of a story got a lot easier.
-Plus, it’s a handy revision tool to test whether my draft includes enough moments when my main character pivots.
+Plus, it’s provides a handy revision tool.
+Now I take a close look at my draft to make sure it includes enough moments when my main character pivots.
+Does the character truly step away from the path?
+Or have I allowed them to keep one foot on the old path while stepping onto a new one, muddling the character’s development?
 More on that below.

 The three (or more) turning points in a story